xarenard/webauthn_fido_java_react/README.md

 ## Intro

-Simple Demo of Webauthn with:
+Simple Webauthn Demo with:
-* Server Side component using java Spring boot
+* Server Side component using java Spring boot.
-* Client Side component using React.js
+* Client Side component using React.js.

 The demo should support:
 * TouchId